 For more quick and easy recipes or to explore nearly 100 DIY posts, please check out the blog (click home page here).
-Just for fun, three of my DIY favorites are added below.

 I look forward to hearing how you like this new twist on cole slaw.
 And I’d also love to hear some of your favorite ingredients.
 Maybe we can create a quick-fix recipe using your favs, too.